darianyang/ff15ipq-lig/charges/README.md

 * For monastrol (36 atoms), `MP2/cc-pVTZ` requires 114Gb+ for the MP2 module
     * If the RI approximation is used, this reduces to 300Mb
         * `RI-MP2 cc-pVTZ cc-pCTZ/C` : 1 conformation takes about 5-7 hours with 6/8Gb
-    * MP2 also failed with maxcore = 120Gb and slurm memory = 152Gb
+    * Attempting `MP2/cc-pVTZ` with various memory requirements:
-    * Attempting `MP2/cc-pVTZ` with 152Gb/168Gb and again with 184Gb
+            * 120/152Gb : Ran out after 5 hours
-        * both of these didn't work either, ran out of memory again
+            * 152/168Gb : Ran out after 6.5 hours
-        * probably will need >200Gb of memory (this was typical of TRP systems)
+            * 184/184Gb : Ran out after 8 hours
-            * how about 208/216Gb?
+            * 208/216Gb : Ran out after 11 hours

 #### Script 3
 * Now that the grid files are generated, they are all taken into a single restrained electrostatic potential (RESP) fitting procedure